slyval/guidelines/SAP Commerce/Commerce Conventions.md

 # SAP Commerce Guidelines

 ## Purpose
-The purpose of this document is to provide guidance in relation to the implementation of SAP Commerce Cloud.
+The purpose of this document is to provide guidance in relation to the implementation of SAP Commerce.
 The benefit of these guidlines will be to provide a reference framework that allows for uniformity, ease of maintenance and adherence to best practices.

 This document will be updated whenever there are new guidelines.
-It is best to always refer to this during implementation of SAP Commerce Cloud projects.
+It is best to always refer to this during implementation of SAP Commerce projects.
 This document applies to both on-premise and cloud implementations.

 ## Solution